 This week, I've been focusing on healthy superfood salad recipes.
 What is a superfood?
-Foods with health benefits resulting from an exceptional nutrient density.
-And this superfood salad is full of high-quality, nutrient-dense foods that are filling and taste fantastic!
+Foods with health benefits result from exceptional nutrient density.
+This superfood salad is full of high-quality, nutrient-dense foods that are filling and taste fantastic!
+What better way to kick off the New Year than with a superfood salad recipe?

 What does nutrient dense mean?
 Food that is high in nutrients but relatively low in calories.
 Nutrient-dense foods contain vitamins, minerals, complex carbohydrates, lean protein, and healthy fats.